diversen/gpt-translator/output/hamlet_part_translated.md

 **FRANCISCO**

-> You arrive most punctually.
+> You come most punctually at your scheduled time.

 **BERNARDO**

-> It is now midnight; go to bed, Francisco.
+> It is now twelve o'clock; go to bed, Francisco.

 **FRANCISCO**

-> Thank you for this break; it's bitterly cold,
+> I am very grateful for this relief: it's bitterly cold,
 > And I am sick at heart.

 **BERNARDO**

-> Have you had a quiet watch?
+> Have you had a peaceful watch?

 **FRANCISCO**